reimagined/resolve/docs/advanced-techniques.md

 export default createEncryption
 ```

-You can assign encryption to aggregates and Read Models in the application's configuration file as shown below:
+You can assign encryption to aggregates and read models in the application's configuration file as shown below:

 ```js
 const appConfig = {